5 Places to See Glowworms in New Zealand – Paid & Free!

 Glowworms live in caves, grottos, and protected overhangs in humid forests on both the North and South islands.
 The best-known caves to see glowworms are Waitomo Caves on the North Island and Te Anau Glowworm Caves on the South Island.

-Although, there are many other places across the country, including those on this short (totally incomplete) list.
+There are many other places across the country, including those on this short, totally incomplete list.

 North Island